ClaytonBlough/Conjure-Framework/README.md

 # Jumpstart-Framework
-Jumpstart your Unity project with these simple core systems.
+Jumpstart your Unity project with these expandable systems.

+- Item system: Weapons and ammunition boxes.
+- Pickup system: Weapons and health pots.